StefanoCaruso456/Movie-Studio-Project/README.md

  Microsoft's New Movie series will be a block buster!

 Task: Present to Microsoft on how they can penetrate the movie industry successfully.
-I analyzed the data and found previous movies financial records.
+We analyzed the data and found previous movies financial records.

 # Business Problem